pllab/cs162-tutorials/docs/1-course-setup.md

 ## Opening a Scala interpreter Read-Eval-Print-Loop (REPL)

-A **Read–Eval–Print Loop** (REPL), (interactive shell or interpreter shell) is a simple, interactive programming environment that takes user inputs, evaluates them, and returns the result to the user.
+A **Read–Eval–Print Loop** (REPL, interactive shell or interpreter shell) is a simple, interactive programming environment that takes user inputs, evaluates them, and returns the result to the user.
 Type `console` and hit enter inside the SBT shell to run an interactive Scala console.
 If your code doesn't compile (and this stops `console` from working), try typing `consoleQuick` to skip compiling and just go to the REPL.

 ```sbt
 sbt:tutorials> console